 In June 2020, the Senate approved amendments to the Exceptional Circumstances process (including changing the title from 'Mitigation' or 'Mitigating Circumstances' to 'Exceptional Circumstances').
-In September 2020, due to the continuing impact of the global Covid-19 pandemic, the Senate agreed to suspend the introduction of the amendments related to the provision of documentary evidence until further notice.
+In September 2020, in response to the global Covid-19 pandemic, the Senate agreed to suspend the introduction of the amendments related to the provision of documentary evidence until further notice.
 The suspended amendments have, therefore, not been incorporated into Section 6(Q) below.